 While pricing can vary from service to service, MMS marketing will always cost more.

-On average, an MMS message will cost a marketer two to three times more than an SMS message.
-But, the price can be well worth it — MMS marketing consistently boosts customer engagement and conversions when used correctly.
+On average, MMS messages typically cost a marketer two to three times more than an SMS message.
+But, the price can be well worth it — MMS messaging consistently boosts customer engagement and conversions when used correctly.
 It’s all about using the right campaign to reach the right audience.